 In July 2021, members from the Resilient Coasts for Salmon project team, Peninsula Streams Society, and World Wildlife Fund visited the site to view the pre-restoration conditions of the shoreline.
 Below are some photos from the visit that show the team in action assessing the site.

-So far, concrete debris and rocks that lined the pocket beach have been replaced with sand and gravel.
-Amazingly, it took merely weeks for local surf smelt to find and start using the restored habitat to spawn!
+Once concrete debris and rocks that lined the pocket beach were replaced with sand and gravel, it took merely weeks for local surf smelt to find and start using the restored habitat to spawn!
 Find out more about it in this article on Chek News.